redguardtoo/ms-frontend-sandbox/README.md

 ## Checklist before submitting code
 - Please use [vanilla javascript API `sort`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) to implement sorting algorithm
-- The code quality is checked automatically when running `npm start`.
-Problems are reported at console output.
-We expect **zero problem** be reported
-- Components is placed in `frontend/components/` and it should be unit tested (See `MSNotification.test.js` for sample) and documented (See `README.md` from LinkWithIcon).
-In summary, for component `YourComponent`, you should provide us `YourComponent.js`, `YourComponent.css`, `README.md` at "frontend/components/YourComponent/" and `YourComponent.test.js` at "frontend/test/"
+- Components is placed in `frontend/components/` and it should be unit tested by running `npm run test`.
+See `MSNotification.test.js` for sample).
+In summary, for component `YourComponent`, you should provide us `YourComponent.js` at "frontend/components/YourComponent/" and `YourComponent.test.js` at "frontend/test/"
-- Please only use the libraries we specified in document to finish the task.
-Vanillia Javascript API is also fine.
+- Please only use the libraries we specified in document to finish the task
-- We expect css class name use camel case naming convention.
-When the css is accessed as javascript property we prefer dot notation instead of square brackets notation.
-For example, we prefer `style.myClassName` instead of `style['my-class-name']`.
-- Make sure statements like `console.log` or `debugger` be removed
+- Make sure statements like `console.log` or `debugger` is removed
 - Take a screenshot of finished component and send to us
-- Please use APIs from `CommonUtil.js` and `common.css`.
-But don't modify these two files
+- Please use APIs from `CommonUtil.js`

 ## Usage
-Run `npm install && npm run devbuild && npm start` will:
+Run `npm install && npm start` will:
 - Compile the code into dev version
 - Start the dev web server

 The root directory of the running application is at `frontend-dist`, relative to this README.

-You can open `http://127.0.0.1:3333/webpack-dev-server/` in browser.
+You can open `http://127.0.0.1:3333/webpack-dev-server/` or `http://127.0.0.1:3333/` in browser.

 When you update the code, the **code is automatically deployed and browser is updated automatically**.
 So you basically need do nothing if you use `npm start` to start the server.